General Serre weight conjectures: Comparison with [Her09]

-\begin{prop} For $\mu$ lying sufficiently deep in the alcove $C_0$, we have in the Grothendieck group of finite-dimensional $\Fpbar[G(\Fp)]$-modules. \end{prop} \begin{remark} By Lemma~\ref{bijection of weights} the inner sum depends only on the coset of $u$ in $D_1/pX^0(\uT)$. \end{remark} \begin{proof} This proposition is a generalisation of Jantzen's generic decomposition formula for Deligne--Lusztig representations~\cite[Satz~4.3]{bib:Jan-DL}.
+\begin{prop} For $\mu$ lying sufficiently deep in the alcove $C_0$, we have in the Grothendieck group of finite-dimensional $\Fpbar[G(\Fp)]$-modules. \end{prop} \begin{remark} Recall that the Deligne--Lusztig representation $R(w,\mu)$ was defined in Definition~\ref{def:deligne-lusztig}.
+The notation $[\wh Z_1(\lambda): \wh L_1(\mu)]$ signifies the multiplicity of the simple $\uG_1\uT$-module $\wh L_1(\mu)$ as Jordan--H\"older factor of $\wh Z_1(\lambda)$. \end{remark} \begin{remark} By Lemma~\ref{lem:bijection of weights} the inner sum depends only on the coset of $u$ in $D_1/pX^0(\uT)$. \end{remark} \begin{proof} This proposition is a generalisation of Jantzen's generic decomposition formula for Deligne--Lusztig representations~\cite[Satz~4.3]{bib:Jan-DL}.
 For a generalisation of~\cite[\S1--3]{bib:Jan-DL} to reductive groups with simply connected derived subgroups, see the appendix to~\cite{herzigthesis}.
 We now explain how~\cite[\S4]{bib:Jan-DL} generalises to the same context.
 We only leave aside the part of~\cite[\S4.1]{bib:Jan-DL} that follows equation 4.1(2).
 Without further comment, any reference in the remainder of this paragraph will be to~\cite{bib:Jan-DL}, and we keep the same notation and conventions as in the appendix of~\cite{herzigthesis}.
 For example, any occurrence of $\rho,\rho_w,\varepsilon_w,\gamma_{w_1,w_2}$ should be replaced by $\rho',\rho'_w,\varepsilon'_w,\gamma'_{w_1,w_2}$.
 In addition, in \S4 any occurence of the term ``$\mu+\rho$'' should be replaced by ``$\mu+\pi\rho'$''.
 We let $h:=\max\{\langle\rho',\alpha^\vee\rangle+1:\alpha\in R^+\}$.
 Furthermore, any occurence of $D_n$ as the index of a sum should be replaced by (a fixed set of representatives of) $D_n/p^nX^0(T)$, which is finite.
 In particular, Satz 4.3 says that In \S 4.3 and \S 4.4, $\alpha_0^\vee$ denotes any choice of highest coroot.
 The inequality in line~$-3$ of page~472 is no longer true in general, but the following line still holds.
 In line~$-1$ of page~472 the second occurrence of $\nu_1$ should be $\nu_2$ (a typo).
 In the proof of Lemma~4.4, $-w'\varepsilon'_{w_0w'}=\rho'-\rho'_{w'}$ only holds modulo $X^0(T)$, but this is sufficient.
 The diagonal elements of the upper-triangular matrix now lie in $X^0(T)\subset\Z[X(T)]^W$, and so the terms $\chi$ likewise need to be multiplied by elements of $X^0(T)$.
 Similar comments apply to the following two displayed equations.